• About

 These companies typically have two-way rating or review systems that ensures that allow people on both sides of the transaction to better trust each other.

 If you own depreciating assets like a car, or possess special talents you may be able to make extra money on the side of your main job or business.
-For example, those on the West coast may already be familiar with companies like Lyft that specialize in peer to peer ride sharing.
+For example, almost everyone is familiar with companies like Lyft that specialize in peer to peer ride sharing.

 Other companies like RVshare and Outdoorsy offer platforms for owners to list their recreational vehicle (RV) assets, fully insured, for rental to their peers.
 RV rental is an especially fast growing industry as more renters are eager to take advantage of low gas prices and try out different models for their family vacations before they buy their own used travel trailer or RV.